Female Psychiatrist Near Me: Discover Women's Holistic Mental Health Care

 Treatment for SAD in women may involve a multi-modal approach that combines pharmacological, psychological, lifestyle, & complementary interventions, such as:

-• Light therapy, which uses a special light box that emits 10,000 lux and mimics outdoor light to help regulate the body's circadian rhythms (NIMH)
+• Light therapy, which uses a special light box that emits 10,000 lux and mimics outdoor light to help regulate the body's circadian rhythms.

 • Medication management with Antidepressant medications, particularly Wellbutrin, SSRIs, and SNRIs, which have been shown to be effective in treating SAD